eslint/archive-website/_posts/2020-02-20-whats-coming-in-eslint-7.0.0.md

 ### Updated default ignore patterns

-The default ignore patterns for ESLint will be changed to:
+In addition to the current defaults, the default ignore patterns for ESLint will be changed to:

 * unignore `.eslintrc.js`
 * unignore `/bower_components/*`